Metric geometry of locally compact groups: Uniformly coarsely proper spaces, growth, and amenability

 Hence, for every $r \ge 0$ and $\varepsilon > 0$, there exists $s \ge 0$ such that, for $E = B_D^x(s)$, we have

 .2cm

-(3) For every integer $m \ge 1$, the free abelian group $\Z^m$ is of polynomial growth, and therefore amenable, by (2).
+(2) For every integer $m \ge 1$, the free abelian group $\Z^m$ is of polynomial growth, and therefore amenable, by (1).
 The Euclidean space $\R^m$ contains $\Z^m$ as a metric lattice, indeed as a uniformly locally finite metric lattice, so that $\R^m$ is amenable. .2cm

-(4) A tree in which every vertex has degree at least $3$ is non-amenable.
+(3) A tree in which every vertex has degree at least $3$ is non-amenable.
 This follows from Lemma \ref{cIsoperimetriqueArbres}.

 Since a non-abelian finitely generated free group has a Cayley graph which is a regular tree of degree $4$ or more, non-abelian free groups are non-amenable.
-We repeat that ``non-amenable'' is meant here in the sense of Definition \ref{defamulf}, and involves a left-invariant proper metric on the free group; but this coincides with the more standard definition, discussed in Section \ref{sectionamenableLCgroups}. .2cm
+We repeat that ``non-amenable'' is meant here in the sense of Definition \ref{defamulf}, and involves a left-invariant proper metric on the free group; but this coincides with a standard definition of amenability for discrete groups, discussed in Section \ref{sectionamenableLCgroups}. .2cm

-(5) Let $\Gamma$ be a countable group, with a left-invariant proper metric $d$.
-It $\Gamma$ has a non-amenable subgroup, for example a non-abelian free subgroup, it can be checked that the metric space $(\Gamma,d)$ is non-amenable.
+(4) A nonempty subspace of an amenable metric space need not be amenable.
+Consider for example a tree $D$ that is regular of degree $3$, and the space $D_+$ obtained from the union of $D$ and a half-line $[0, \infty[$ by gluing some vertex of $D$ to $0$.
+Then $D_+$ is amenable (compare with (2) for $m=1$), but its subspace $D$ is not (see (3)).

+This contrasts with the fact that any subgroup of an amenable discrete group is amenable.

 .2cm